American Hockey League (1982-1984)

 This is a great looking program.
 Maybe because I’m a sucker for orange.
-Have been ever since I watched Super Bowl XVII back in 1983 at age 7 and fell in love with the Miami Dolphins (temporarily) and their alcoholic, overmatched quarterback David Woodley (even more temporarily – they drafted Dan Marino a few months later) solely because of their aqua & orange uniforms.
+Have been ever since I watched Super Bowl XVII back in 1983 at age 7 and fell in love with the Miami Dolphins (temporarily) and their overmatched quarterback David Woodley (even more temporarily, as the Fish drafted Dan Marino a few months later) solely because of their aqua & orange uniforms.

 The Edmonton Oilers were another great orange team of the era.
-The Oilers were loaded with young talent, from the scoring trio of Wayne Gretzky, Mark Messier and Jari Kurri to the goaltending tandem of Grant Fuhr and Andy Moog.
+The Oilers were loaded with young talent in the early 1980’s, from the scoring trio of Wayne Gretzky, Mark Messier and Jari Kurri to the goaltending tandem of Grant Fuhr and Andy Moog.
 Between 1984 and 1990, the Oilers would reel off five Stanley Cup victories in seven seasons.

 In that era, it was conventional for farm clubs to simply adopt the brand identity of the parent club.
-For example, the Alpines opponent on this evening was the Sherbrooke Jets from the province of Quebec.
+For example, the Alpines opponent on the program shown above right was the Sherbrooke Jets from the province of Quebec.
 The Jets were a farm club of the NHL’s Winnipeg Jets.
 But the Oilers went a different direction, striking a $125,000 naming rights deal with Moosehead Breweries to name the club after Moosehead’s Alpine lager beer brand.
 It was a creative promotion on the part of Moosehead, since traditional media advertising of alcohol was illegal in the province of New Brunswick at the time.
 And thus the short-lived Moncton Alpines were born.

 Moncton’s success under Doug Messier didn’t mirror that of their NHL dynasty parent club.
 The Alpines failed to make the AHL playoffs in either season of their existence from 1982 to 1984.
 The Alpines didn’t develop much talent for the big club either, instead producing a handful of journeymen the likes of John Blum and Don Nachbaur who bounced around the league in limited action in the mid-late 1980’s.
 Future Hall of Fame goaltender Grant Fuhr did spend a brief 10-game stint with the Alpines during the 1982-83 season, however.